The graphs below shows the number of Social Security beneficiaries who are

-The graph at right shows the number of retired workers between the ages of 62
+The graph at right shows the number of retired workers from the ages of 62

-(the earliest retirement age) and age 98.
+(the earliest retirement age) to age 98.
 Although there are retired workers who are

 older than age 98, we do not display that because the male and female lines